chibiboba/JS-120/Concepts/Lesson 2 Notes.md

 undefined

 > Object.getPrototypeOf(a)
-{}
+{} // a default prototype object, which is the object returned by Object.prototype
 ```

-- Passing an empty object to `Object.getPrototypeOf` returns a **default prototype** object.
+- Passing an empty object to `Object.getPrototypeOf` returns a reference to the **default prototype** object.
-- The default prototype object is the prototype of all objects created using object literal syntax `{}`.
+- The default prototype object is the prototype of all objects created using object literal syntax `{}` or `{a:2}`
 - The default prototype is the prototype object of the `Object` constructor, `Object.prototype`.
 (We'll see what this means later)
   - For now, know that `Object.prototype` constructor provides the default prototype object.
+  -

 ##### Iterating Over Objects with Prototypes